Under Construction.

 2015—2017

 After my time at Jet, I was eager to embrace leadership and entrepreneurship.
 I partnered with a NYC-based founder and worked tirelessly to create an ecommerce engine for selling made-on-demand jewelry.
-This was the same model as TeeSpring or Redbubble, but for silver cast rings, bangles, and necklaces.
+This was the same model as TeeSpring or Redbubble, but for rings, bangles, and necklaces.

 ShineOn raised a seed round and I joined fulltime as Vice President of Design & Development.
 I hired and led a team of engineers and designers, and soon was promoted to COO, managing an organization of 32 employees and freelancers.